*These prices are a guide only. They are base prices and do not take into account other factors like shape, height, site costs etc

 We commit to helping you build a great warehouse within your budget.
 We use a process called budget fit.
 This means we can give you a budget estimate based on your needs from the start before we even visit the site.
 This figure may then need several adjustments as we talk through what you need and want for the project.
 But we find it helps to have a starting figure because it gives you a firm ballpark figure to work with.

-The table below gives you a rough idea of warehouse construction cost per square metre.
+The table above gives you a rough idea of warehouse construction cost per square metre.
 However, as outlined above, each project is subject to a number of factors that can impact the cost of warehouse construction.

 Benefits of Building a Warehouse